Appdynamics/ossrh_tool/README.md

 ### 2. Project structure

-The project you would like to upload should consist of binary, sources and javadoc jars, as well as a pom file, all of them already signed with your private key.
-All these artifacts should be flat in the same directory, and be named `{project}-{version}{-qualifier?}.{extension}`.
+The project you would like to upload should consist of binary, sources and javadoc jars, as well as a pom file, all of them already signed.
+All of these artifacts should be flat in a single directory, and be named `{project}-{version}{-qualifier?}.{extension}`.

 For instance: